diellidemjaha/interioreverywhere-website/README.md

-# albinkllokoqi-website
+# interioreverywhere-website
-The personal website of the Music Album of Albin Kllokoqi.
+The personal website of the Architect Mirejete Simitciu.
 The website is still getting developed.

 ![Example Screenshot](albinkllokoqi-website-screenshot.png)